zaiisao/Documentation/en/Recording/recording_java.md

 <tr><td><code>mixedVideoAudio</code></td>
 <td><p>If you set <code>isMixingEnabled</code> as <code>true</code>, <code>mixedVideoAudio</code> allows you to mix the audio and video in real time:</p>
 <ul>
-<li>0: (Default) Mix the audio and video respectively.</li>
+<li>0: (Default) Mixes the audio and video respectively.</li>
-<li>1: Mix the audio and video in real time into an MPEG-4 file.
+<li>1: Mixes the audio and video in real time into an MPEG-4 file.
 Supports limited players.</li>
-<li>2: Mix the audio and video in real time into an MPEG-4 file.
+<li>2: Mixes the audio and video in real time into an MPEG-4 file.
 Supports more players.</li>
 </ul>
 </td>
 </tr>